 - Take a potato masher and squish the peeled potatoes down to remove excess moisture (my kids love this part).
-Add your bag of shredded hash browns to the fresh peeled potatoes.
+Add your bag of shredded hash browns to the freshly peeled potatoes.

 - Do not throw away the drained liquid, we need that!
 Pour off the top liquid, saving the white potato starch that settled in the bottom of the bowl.
 To that starch add dried onion flakes, beaten eggs, salt and ground pepper.
 Slowly stir in the flour to avoid clumps.
 Pour this starch mixture into the bowl of peeled potatoes and toss to combine.